 However, a key challenge for organizations is that they can’t rush their employees’ return to the workplace.
-The appropriate safety protocols must be enacted before employees come back in.
+The appropriate safety protocols must be in place before employees come back.

 To prepare your workplace and welcome your employees back, start with these four critical steps:

 1. Double Down on Communication and Collaboration Software

 Since the pandemic began, the use of communication and collaboration software has exploded.
 As employees return to the office, these tools will stay in high demand, which means IT teams must be ready to support the software for the long run.

 Most CTOs believe the demand and use of software will continue as businesses evolve their workforce strategy to a hybrid model – one in which some employees continue to work from home, while others work in the office.

 In addition, new touchless technologies like voice-activated intelligent assistants are already being deployed in the workplace to help employees conduct virtual meetings from home or at work.
 This new technology can even measure the number of people attending a meeting in person to ensure compliance with conference room occupancy guidelines.

 No matter the size of your organization, returning to work will require both financial and human resources to ensure employee health and safety.
 If the right measures are implemented and communicated effectively, the result will be confident employees who trust their organizations and are able to remain productive wherever they are.

 2. Establish New Health and Safety Policies and Guidelines